MarcT0K/Franck/README.md

 ## About the output

 The crawl outputs raw and cleaned CSV files.
 The file `instances.csv` contains information about the instances (views, users, videos, etc.).
-If you would like additional information about the information, check the [API documentation](https://docs.joinpeertube.org/api-rest-reference.html#tag/Stats) and submit a PR/issue.
+If you would like additional information about the instances, check the [API documentation](https://docs.joinpeertube.org/api-rest-reference.html#tag/Stats) and submit a PR/issue.
 The file `followers.csv` contains the follower links.
 It can be loaded on the graph visualizer [Gephi](https://gephi.org/).
 In `instances.csv`, I duplicated the column `host` in `Id` and `Label` to use this file as a node table in Gephi.

 Along with these two files, the script provides `clean_instances.csv` and `clean_followers.csv`, which only includes the working instances.